iman2693/CPU-Schedular/README.md

-# Cpu-Schedular
+# CPU-Schedular
-Cpu schedular Simulator program with FCFS , LCFS , RR , SJF and SRTF strategies using python and matplotlib
+CPU schedular Simulator program with FCFS , LCFS , RR , SJF and SRTF strategies using python and matplotlib